bnb-chain/bnb-chain.github.io/docs/beaconchain/bc-tutorials.md

 ---

 # Tutorials
-In this section, we have provided tutorials on usage of different components of Beacon Chain.
+In this section, we have provided tutorials on usage of different components of BNB Beacon Chain.

 ### Full Node
   * Tutorial on [How to Run Full Node on BNB Beacon Chain Mainnet](develop/node/join-mainnet.md)